Questfall/docs/authors/ratings.md

 The quality of the author's quest is reflected in the **Rating** users give to it.

 To finalize the completion of a quest, each user must rate the quest from 1-10.
-The ratings on a quest will directly impact the author's **Reputation Score**.
+The ratings are weighted by user level and will directly impact the author's **Reputation Score**.

+{% hint style="info" %}
+The weight of the users' vote increases linearly with the level.
+Each level increases the vote weight by one.
+For example, a level 30 user has a vote weight of 30.
+{% endhint %}

-To prevent users from making multiple accounts spamming high ratings on a self-made low-value quest, a certain number of votes and vote weight are needed for the voting to be valid.
+To prevent users from making multiple accounts flooding high ratings on a self-made low-value quest, a certain number of votes and vote weight are needed for the voting to be valid.

 ***